-- Up to 25% of the market value of the Portfolio may be invested in Non-U.S. dollar securities. - Emerging market debt is limited to 10% of portfolio market value defined as those countries included in the JP Morgan Diversified Index, ELMI+ Index or GBI-EM Index or issued by an entity domiciled in a "developing country", including low, low-middle or upper-middle income economy, as that term is defined by the World Bank/IMF (determined at the time of purchase). - The aggregate position in all Rule 144A and Reg.
-S securities shall comprise no more than 20% of the Portfolio's market value.
-Preference shares and hybrid capital securities of any type are limited to 15% of the market value of the Portfolio. - Common stock and warrants, but only if related to an otherwise eligible security, or as the result of the following: exercising an option, a conversion, or receipt due to a corporate restructuring. - The average duration of the Portfolio is not to vary more than +/-30% of the duration of the appropriate benchmark index. - The Investment Manager has the ability to invest in up to 30% in out of benchmark sectors, not to exceed the limits as specified above.
-Out of benchmark sectors include HY and non-USD securities. - The aggregate position in Non-Agency Structured Products, inclusive of CLOs, shall not exceed 30% of the portfolio and is not included in the Out of Benchmark Sectors. - The Investment Manager may hold up to 5% of its Portfolio in a money market and/or cash.
+- Up to 30% of the market value of the Portfolio may be invested in securities with a credit rating below investment grade.
+A security shall be constituted below investment grade if it is rated by any one of the following credit agencies below the following: BBB- by Standard & Poor's, Baa3 by Moody's, or BBB- by Fitch may be purchased.
+If a security is not rated by one of these three rating agencies, a rating from any nationally recognized statistical rating organization ("NRSRO") may apply.
+Further, if a security is not rated by any of the identified rating agencies, the Manager will determine a rating. - Up to 25% of the market value of the Portfolio may be invested in Non-U.S. dollar securities. - Emerging market debt is limited to 10% of portfolio market value defined as those countries included in the JP Morgan Diversified Index, ELMI+ Index or GBI-EM Index or issued by an entity domiciled in a "developing country," including low, low-middle or upper-middle income economy, as that term is defined by the World Bank/IMF (determined at the time of purchase). - The Investment Manager has the ability to invest in up to 30% in out of benchmark sectors, not to exceed the limits as specified above.
+Out of benchmark sectors include HY and non-USD securities. - The aggregate position in Non-Agency Structured Products, inclusive of CLOs, shall not exceed - 30% of the portfolio and is not included in the Out of Benchmark Sectors. - The Investment Manager may hold up to 5% of its Portfolio in a money market and/or cash.
 The only exception to this rule is during trading activity, which can only be maintained for short time periods, i.e., less than 60 days.
-Should an Investment Manager need to maintain cash levels exceeding the 5% guideline for a longer period of time, the Investment Manager must notify Investment Staff promptly and in writing.
-Failure to do so may trigger immediate compliance action. - Derivatives, including, but not limited to: - Treasury/Interest rate futures, interest rate options, interest rate swaps, and forward rate agreements - Credit default swaps, credit options and total return swaps including sale/purchase on single issuers or CDS indices (e.g., CDX) to obtain credit default protection or as a substitute for cash securities - Forward foreign currency contracts, currency options, currency swaps and currency futures - TBAs are also permitted
+Should an Investment Manager need to maintain cash levels exceeding the 5% guideline for a longer period of time, the Investment Manager must notify Investment Staff promptly and in writing. - In the event that a stated limitation is breached, the Manager shall notify Cook County in writing and provide an evaluation and plan of action.